aadarshsonkamble/content-ops-starter/content/pages/index.md

     subtitle: Increase your reach
     text: >+

+      CutCraft develops modern, responsive websites that are optimized for performance and conversions.

-      We design and build intelligent, multi-platform bots (including our signature Discord bot) that automate tasks, improve customer interactions, and streamline your operations.
-Our custom bots are tailored to your specific needs, helping you boost efficiency and engagement across various platforms.
+      We design and build intelligent, multi-platform bots (including our signature Discord bot) that automate tasks, improve customer interactions, and streamline your operations

     actions:
       - label: Get started